v-ladynev/fluent-hibernate/README.md

     .buildSessionFactory();
 ```

-### A Hibernate 5 Implicit Naming Strategy
+### Hibernate 5 Implicit Naming Strategy

 It generates table and column names with underscores, like [ImprovedNamingStrategy](https://docs.jboss.org/hibernate/orm/4.3/javadocs/index.html?org/hibernate/cfg/ImprovedNamingStrategy.html) from Hibernate 4 and Hibernate 3, and constraint names
 (unique, foreign key) as well.
 Apart those, it has a lot of configurable interesting features
-like: plural table names, the table and column prefixes, the embedded column prefixes via the custom `@FluentName` annotation, automatic name restriction (by removing the vowels) and others.
+like: plural table names, table and column prefixes, embedded column prefixes via the custom `@FluentName` annotation, automatic name restriction (by removing the vowels) and others.

 Just download the library using [Download](#download) section and use [Hibernate5NamingStrategy](https://github.com/v-ladynev/fluent-hibernate/blob/master/fluent-hibernate-core/src/main/java/com/github/fluent/hibernate/cfg/strategy/hibernate5/Hibernate5NamingStrategy.java):